Manufacturing Scheduling Software for Small Businesses – Best Practices and Benefits

 In its simplest form, production scheduling is like a roadmap, helping you understand the direction and the time required to get there.
 And a good manufacturing schedule will have several key deliverables:

 - It will hold down labor costs by optimizing changeover times and eliminating slack time.

 - It will optimize equipment utilization to take full advantage of available capacity.

 - It will balance materials requirements to minimize work-in-process (WIP) and hold down safety stock levels.

 - It will incorporate operational and maintenance requirements into the final schedule through proactive communication with other departments, and it will be able to adjust to unforeseen issues as they arise due to unscheduled maintenance, absence, and other operational variables.

 To accomplish these deliverables, manufacturing schedules should be deployed using best practices and by making full use of production scheduling software to process the massive amount of data required by modern manufacturing regardless of whether it is MTO, MTS, or a blend.

-To achieve an optimized manufacturing schedule requires understanding the “knowable”, the things that must be known regardless of whether the manufacturing schedule is done on paper or through the use of the most advanced scheduling software available.
+Achieving an optimized manufacturing schedule requires understanding the “knowable”, things that must be known regardless of whether the manufacturing schedule is done on paper or through the use of the most advanced scheduling software available.
 This requires an understanding of the type of manufacturing operation in use, the scale of the operation, and a clear comprehension of current vendor performance.
 These best practices include: